*Updated 2024

 The difficulty to implement is no excuse

 An important argument coming from those who oppose paying college athletes is the expected difficulty involved with implementing such a move.
 The following are just some of the questions that pinpoint the complexities: Who will pay the college athletes?
 How often will they receive pay?
 Will there be a salary cap?
-The main question regards the equitable application of paying college athletes, namely who will get paid and who won’t.
+Who gets paid and how much?
+Will female college athletes benefit as much as their male counterparts?
+Theoretically, the athletes to get paid the most should be the ones playing the sports that bring in the big money, namely, men’s college basketball and football players.
+This is capitalism, and this is how it works in America.
+Time will tell who ultimately benefits the most from this decision.

 Athletes risk their body and are exposed to permanent damage